fcrepo3/gsearch/FedoraGenericSearch/readme.txt

 -------------------------------------------------------------------

  * License and Copyright: FedoraGSearch is subject to the same open source
- * license as the Fedora Repository System at www.fedora-commons.org
+ * license as the Fedora Commons Repository System at www.fedora-commons.org
- * Copyright 2006, 2007, 2008, 2009, 2010 by The Technical University of Denmark.
+ * Copyright 2006, 2007, 2008, 2009, 2010, 2011 by The Technical University of Denmark.
  * All rights reserved.

  The FedoraGSearch development is originally funded by